On This Day, March 7 in Music History

 1983 – New wave band Tears for Fears released their debut studio album ‘The Hurting’ through Phonogram and Mercury records.
 The album went on to sell over 1 million copies and it peaked at No.1 in the UK.

 1983 – Synth-pop band New Order released their single ‘Blue Monday’ on this day March 7.
-It became the biggest selling 12-inch single of all time.
+It became the biggest selling 12-inch single of all time with over 700,000 copies sold in the UK alone.

 1987 – With their debut studio album ‘Licensed to Ill’, rap rock group the Beastie Boys started a seven-week stint at No.1 on the US Billboard 200 chart.